Antonio de las Morenas, M.D., Professor of Pathology and Laboratory Medicine has...

 GMS PA 600 Introduction to Pathology and Pathophysiology of Disease

 Prereq: consent of instructor.
-Lectures and interactive auto-tutorial case studies presenting the basic morphologic and functional changes associated with cell injury and death, inflammation, response to microorganisms, atherosclerosis, cancer, and organ system pathology.
-Christensen.
+Lectures and discussion sessions presenting the basic morphologic and functional changes of major disease processes: cell injury and death, inﬂammation, cell and tissue response to microbial organisms, atherosclerosis, cancer, etc. Christensen, Slack.
 4 credits, 2nd semester.

 GMS PA 700 Basic and Experimental Pathology

 Prereq: GMS BI 755 or equivalent.
-Basic principles of pathology are presented through lectures (students attend the GMS PA 600 lectures) and computer-assisted instruction.
+Basic principles of pathology are presented through lectures (students attend the GMS PA 600 lectures), laboratory sessions and computer-assisted instruction.
 Related research articles and basic histology are discussed in small group session that complement the lectures.
-Blusztajn, 4 credits, 2nd semester.
+Blusztajn, Christensen.
+4 credits, 2nd semester.

 GMS PA 710 Principles of Basic and Applied Pathology